Klosimierz/Node_dockerize/readme.md

 Defaults are 1 for page and 10 for size.
 Size determines amount of records on a page, page determines which page will be pulled.

 Sample request: https://localhost/swapi/species/?page=1&size=20
+Sample request for a specific resource: https://localhost/species/films/1

 VEHICLES

 The vehicles route will pull all the vehicles from either the cache (if it was requested within last 24h) or the original swapi endpoint (it will coalesce all original result pages in order to return a full set of data).
-Resource requires passing a JSON object containing a valid name, password and optionally the id of a single resource (if you want to pull it by id)
+Resource requires passing a JSON object containing a valid name and password.
+To pull a specific resource (by id) route supports additional parameter that must be an integer.

 Example:
 {
     "name":"validname",
     "password":"validpassword",
-    "id":1 //OPTIONAL
 }

 Route provides pagination options using attributes, as such: